CondricNay/Good-Boy-Ice-Cream/README.md

 ##### Code structure:
     > main.py : This file is the main program
-    > order.py : This file get input from user
+    > order.py : This file is for getting input from user
     > price.py : This file is for calculating price from input from order.py
     > stock.py : This file is for adding, removing, updating and stock display
     > transaction.py : This file is for recording and displaying transaction